apalache-mc/apalache/docs/src/apalache/features.md

 Here is the list of the TLA+ language features that are currently supported by Apalache, following the [Summary of TLA+][cheat].

+## Safety vs. Liveness

+At the moment, Apalache is able to check invariants and inductive invariants.
+It means that you can only check safety with Apalache, unless you employ [liveness-to-safety] transformation in your spec.
+It does not support liveness properties.
+If you really like to see liveness implemented, upvote the [liveness feature].

 ## Language

 ### Module-Level constructs